 If the source of the water is not addressed, water will continue to enter your crawlspace and can lead to mold growth or structural damage.

 The next steps will vary based on construction of the crawlspace, the source of the water, and how long the water was present in the crawlspace.
 After removing excess water, the crawlspace is dried using a dehumidifier and/or fans.
 Then, steps are taken to prevent air from the crawlspace from entering the home above.
 If mold is present, it too will need to be removed.

 Once things are dry, you may want to consider installing a moisture barrier in your crawlspace, or having a damaged moisture barrier replaced.
 This will help prevent water from entering your crawlspace.

 Hopefully, with proper construction, landscaping and gutter installation, you will never need to worry about crawlspace drying.

-But the unfortunate truth is that wet or damp crawlspaces are a common problem, and dealing with the problem as soon as possible can prevent additional damages and unnecessary mold growth.
+The unfortunate truth is that wet or damp crawlspaces are a common problem, but dealing with the problem as soon as possible can prevent additional damages and unnecessary mold growth.

 - There are many ways water can enter your crawlspace

 - improperly placed downspout, clogged gutters, plumbing issues and land leveling are some of the most common causes

 - You must address the source of the water or it will continue to flood